Sparrow Force: Australian commandos continue to resist, April – August 1942

 In early March, Veale and Van Straten's forces linked up with the 2/2nd Company.
 Included in this group were several specialist electrical engineers.
 Captain George Parker, Signaller Keith Richards, Corporal John Donovan, Signaller Jack Loveless, and Sergeant Jack Sargeant built a radio out of recycled parts, which they called "Winnie the War Winner", and re-established contact with Darwin.
 Supplies were soon airdropped to the guerrilla force followed by continuing resupply from the sea.

 The Japanese high command sent a highly regarded veteran of the Malayan campaign and the Battle of Singapore, a major known as the "Tiger of Singapore" (or "Singapore Tiger"; his real name is unknown), to Timor.
 On 22 May, the "Tiger"—mounted on a white horse—led a Japanese force towards Remexio.
 An Australian patrol, with Portuguese and Timorese assistance, staged an ambush and killed four or five of the Japanese soldiers.
 During a second ambush, Ray Aitken (an Australian sniper) shot and killed the "Tiger".
 Another 24 Japanese soldiers were also killed, and the force retreated to Dili.
 On 24 May, Veale and Van Straten were evacuated from the south east coast by an RAAF Catalina and Spence was appointed commanding officer, after being promoted to lieutenant colonel.
 On 27 May, Royal Australian Navy (RAN) launches successfully completed the first supply and evacuation missions to Timor.

 In June, General Douglas MacArthur—now the Supreme Allied Commander in the South West Pacific Area—was advised by General Thomas Blamey—Allied land force commander—that a full-scale Allied offensive in Timor would require a major amphibious assault, including at least one infantry division (at least 10,000 personnel).
 Because of this requirement and the overall Allied strategy of recapturing areas to the east, in New Guinea and the Solomon Islands, Blamey recommended that the campaign in Timor should be sustained for as long as possible, but not expanded.
 This suggestion was ultimately adopted.

 Relations between Ferreira de Carvalho and the Japanese deteriorated.
 His telegraph link with the Portuguese Government in Lisbon was cut.
 In June 1942, a Japanese official complained that the Governor had rejected Japanese demands to punish Portuguese officials and Timorese and civilians who had assisted the "invading army" (the Australians).
 On 24 June, the Japanese formally complained to Lisbon, but did not take any action against Ferreira de Carvalho.
 Meanwhile, Doi once again sent Ross with a message, complimenting Sparrow Force on its campaign so far, and again asking that it surrender.
-The Japanese commander drew a parallel with the efforts of Afrikaner commandos of the Second Boer War and said that he realized it would take a force 10 times that of the Allies to win.
+The Japanese commander drew a parallel with the efforts of Afrikaner commandos of the Second Boer War and said that he realised it would take a force 10 times that of the Allies to win.
 Nevertheless, Doi said he was receiving reinforcements, and would eventually assemble the necessary units.
 This time Ross did not return to Dili, and he was evacuated to Australia on 16 July.